Where to Kayak and Paddle Board in Vero Beach

 - Riverside Park Google Maps Link

-Overview: This is a great park, has lots of space, great bathrooms, perfect area to have a picnic or play volley ball.
+Overview: This is a great park, has lots of space, great bathrooms, perfect area to have a picnic or play volleyball.
 It is not a good kayak or paddle board launch site.
-It has a couple small openings between the mangroves, but they all have large rocks that are covered in barnacles and oysters.
+It has a couple of small openings between the mangroves, but they all have large rocks that are covered in barnacles and oysters.
 Those sharp little devils are great at ending paddle trips.
-If there wasn’t a really great launch site less than half a mile away, Id think better of this launch site.
-Alas there is our next location that has access to all the places this park does.
+If there wasn’t a really great launch site less than half a mile away, Id thinks better of this launch site.
+Alas, there is our next location that has access to all the places this park does.

 Update: The City of Vero Beach has approved a fishing pier to be built at this site.
 Making this an even less desirable launch site.
 Here’s an article from TCPalm

 Overview: beautiful Park for lots of different activities.
 Vero Beach Rowing Club has a facility here; the Vero Beach Dog Park is there too.
 Lots of parking and you can unload your gear steps from the water.